ibm-cloud-docs/dr-automation-powervs/data-isolation.md

 copyright: "2023, 2024"
 subcollection: dr-automation
 ---
-# Data isolation

-## Architecture Overview

-The overview includes key services and components of the IBM DR automation for PowerVS architecture.
-Here's a recap of the main services mentioned:

-## Key DR Automation Services and Components

-- **KSYS (DR Orchestrator)**: Manages the disaster recovery orchestration, coordinating failover and failback operations across sites.
-KSYS ensures that VMs and associated resources are properly synchronized and recovered in a DR event.

-- **DR Service Broker**: Provides a centralized interface for managing DR services across PowerVS instances, enabling streamlined access to resources and configurations required for disaster recovery.

-- **Control Plane**: Manages DR automation operations within PowerVS, handling critical functions such as resource monitoring, API requests, and synchronization between sites to ensure seamless DR processes.

-- **Replication Services**: Manages policy-based replication of data between primary and secondary sites, ensuring data consistency and availability for DR scenarios.

-- **IBM Cloud Identity and Access Management (IAM)**: Provides authentication and authorization for DR automation activities, managing access to critical DR resources.

-- **VM Recovery Manager Agents**: Installed on nodes to perform site-level and VM-level DR tasks, including resource monitoring and event logging for DR orchestration.

-- **IBM Cloud Object Storage**: Stores backups and logs, including DR event logs and replication snapshots, providing reliable storage for DR data.

-- **IBM Key Protect**: Manages encryption keys for DR data replication, ensuring that data remains secure throughout the DR lifecycle.

-- **IBM Cloud Monitoring**: Tracks the health and performance of DR resources, monitoring key metrics for DR readiness and ongoing synchronization.
-These components work together to provide a resilient, secure, and automated environment for disaster recovery, enabling quick and reliable failover and failback processes within PowerVS.

-- **Code Engine**: Job scheduling executes DR tasks based on schedules or events, automating workflows critical for DR readiness and recovery.
-Event-driven execution triggers DR processes automatically, ensuring timely response in failover scenarios.
-Integrated security leverages IBM Cloud IAM to authenticate and control access, securing DR operations.

-- **IBM Cloud Container Registry (ICR)**: Manages container images essential for DR workloads, ensuring consistent access to recovery images.
-Vulnerability scanning monitors.
+# Data Isolation in IBM Cloud for Disaster Recovery (DR) Automation for PowerVS

+## Overview

+Data isolation in IBM Cloud is essential for protecting customer data in multi-tenant cloud environments, especially for Disaster Recovery (DR) Automation in PowerVS.
+IBM Cloud offers a suite of tools and services that ensure data remains segregated, secure, and compliant with regulatory standards.
+This document details key strategies and components that work together to provide robust data isolation within the DR Automation framework for PowerVS.

+## Key Data Isolation Strategies in IBM Cloud for DR Automation

+### Virtual Private Cloud (VPC)

+IBM Cloud’s **Virtual Private Cloud (VPC)** provides an isolated network environment for managing DR Automation resources securely.
+It enables you to control IP address ranges, subnets, routing, and access, ensuring that DR resources are isolated from other IBM Cloud customers.

+- **Private IP Addressing**: Resources receive private IP addresses, making them accessible only within the VPC or through configured access.
+- **Subnets**: Organize resources into public or private subnets, further isolating sensitive DR applications.
+- **Peering and VPN Connections**: VPC peering and VPNs secure connections across on-premises and cloud environments, maintaining data isolation.

+### Dedicated Cloud and Private Infrastructure

+IBM Cloud offers **dedicated cloud** options for exclusive access to physical servers, ideal for DR Automation’s sensitive workloads.

+- **IBM Cloud Dedicated** provides physical isolation, ensuring no shared infrastructure with other tenants.
+- **IBM Cloud Bare Metal Servers** and **Virtual Servers** deliver single-tenant environments, enhancing data isolation by controlling compute resources directly.

+### Data Encryption

+Data encryption ensures that sensitive DR data is secure and isolated.

+- **Encryption at Rest**: Data is encrypted by default with AES-256, securing storage in IBM Cloud services.
+- **Encryption in Transit**: Transport Layer Security (TLS) protects data during transmission.
+- **IBM Key Protect**: Centralized key management for encryption keys, supporting Bring Your Own Key (BYOK) capabilities, is essential for DR data replication and storage.

+### Identity and Access Management (IAM)

+**IBM Cloud IAM** provides role-based access control for DR resources, ensuring that only authorized users and systems can access critical DR functions.

+- **Role-Based Access Control (RBAC)**: Controls access to specific DR resources by defining roles and permissions.
+- **Multi-Factor Authentication (MFA)**: Adds another layer of security, especially for access to sensitive DR automation components.
+- **Federated Identity**: Integrates with enterprise identity systems (LDAP, Active Directory) for enforcing identity policies.

+### Cloud Object Storage for Bucket-Level Isolation

+**IBM Cloud Object Storage** is used for storing DR backups, logs, and replication snapshots, providing bucket-level data isolation.

+- **Bucket-Level Access Control**: IAM policies control read and write access to individual buckets, isolating sensitive data.
+- **Bucket Encryption**: Data is encrypted by default at rest, with options for customer-managed keys via IBM Key Protect.

+### Network Security and Isolation

+IBM Cloud offers network isolation and security features for DR resources.

+- **Security Groups**: Act as virtual firewalls, managing traffic flow within VPCs.
+- **Network ACLs**: Control inbound and outbound traffic at the subnet level.
+- **Private Endpoints and VPNs**: Facilitate isolated communication between IBM Cloud services, maintaining data privacy.

+### Compliance and Data Residency

+IBM Cloud’s compliance tools and certifications help meet regional and regulatory requirements for DR data isolation.

+- **Data Residency**: Allows data to be stored in specific geographic regions to comply with regulations.
+- **Compliance Certifications**: IBM Cloud is certified for standards like ISO 27001, SOC 2, and PCI-DSS.

+## DR Automation-Specific Data Isolation Components

+### KSYS (DR Orchestrator)

+The **KSYS** orchestrates disaster recovery operations, coordinating failover and failback across sites, ensuring that virtual machines and resources are synchronized and recovered securely.
+KSYS enforces isolation by managing access and operations at both source and target sites, preserving data integrity during DR events.

+### DR Service Broker

+The **DR Service Broker** provides a centralized interface for managing DR services across PowerVS instances.
+It allows streamlined access to DR resources, configurations, and policies while maintaining isolated operations for each customer environment.

+### Control Plane

+The **Control Plane** manages DR automation operations within PowerVS, handling resource monitoring, API requests, and synchronization across sites.
+It ensures isolated DR processes by controlling data flow and access between primary and secondary sites.

+### Replication Services

+**Replication Services** manage policy-based replication of data between sites, ensuring data consistency for DR. Isolation is maintained by controlling data transfer policies, synchronizing only the required data, and securing it across network boundaries.

+### VM Recovery Manager Agents

+The **VM Recovery Manager Agents** are installed on nodes to manage site-level and VM-level DR tasks, including resource monitoring and event logging.
+They contribute to data isolation by performing dedicated DR orchestration functions within isolated environments.

+### IBM Cloud Monitoring

+**IBM Cloud Monitoring** tracks the health and performance of DR resources, monitoring key metrics related to DR readiness and synchronization.
+Monitoring enhances data isolation by identifying potential vulnerabilities or unauthorized access to DR resources.

+### Code Engine

+IBM’s **Code Engine** is used for job scheduling and executing DR tasks based on events or schedules.
+Code Engine supports event-driven execution, allowing DR processes to be triggered automatically in response to specific conditions, ensuring timely and isolated DR operations.

+### IBM Cloud Container Registry (ICR)

+The **IBM Cloud Container Registry** (ICR) manages container images essential for DR workloads.
+It ensures that recovery images are consistently accessible in isolated environments, with vulnerability scanning for security assurance.

+## Monitoring and Logging for Data Isolation in DR Automation

+IBM Cloud’s monitoring and logging services enhance data isolation by capturing detailed records of access and events.

+- **IBM Cloud Monitoring**: Tracks DR operations and flags unusual activities that could indicate potential security issues.
+- **IBM Cloud Logging**: Logs access events, detailing which user or service accessed specific DR data, ensuring auditability.

+## Best Practices for Data Isolation in DR Automation for PowerVS

+- **Use VPCs for Network Isolation**: VPCs provide isolated networks essential for data security in DR.
+- **Implement Robust IAM Policies**: Apply IAM to enforce role-based access, limiting who can access DR resources.
+- **Encrypt Data at Rest and in Transit**: Both encryption types are essential for protecting DR data.
+- **Use Private Endpoints and VPNs**: To ensure isolated communication between DR resources and sites.
+- **Select Appropriate Regions for Data Residency**: Align data storage with regulatory requirements for data residency.

+IBM Cloud’s data isolation strategies for DR Automation in PowerVS ensure that customer data is protected, compliant, and ready for recovery in secure environments.
+By leveraging dedicated infrastructure, IAM, VPC, and encryption, IBM Cloud provides a robust environment for disaster recovery, preserving data isolation at every stage.